dropbox/rules_node/README.md

    serious development, you should replace the `npm_installer` with something that pulls from an internal mirror.

- - [webpack_binary] uses webpack to build js/css files.
+ - [webpack_build] uses webpack to build js/css files.
 Making the experience of using webpack better within Dropbox was one of the reasons we wrote these rules.